Impulsive and Corrective waves are an Elliott Wave concept that every trader can use, understand, implement, and arguably needs.

 Figure 1.
 Impulse and corrective waves

 In Figure 1 the price scale and time scales have been deleted, since the focus is “relative” price action.
-The impulse is a strong move, of larger magnitude than corrective waves.
+The impulse is a stronger move corrective waves.
 In Figure 1 there is an upward impulse followed by several corrective waves.
 The corrective waves are smaller than the impulse.